zhiyu-kang/r2MedCausal/README.md

 # r2MedCausal

-`r2MedCausal` provides methods for estimating the total mediation effect in high-dimensional case-control studies using an R-squared based measure.
+`r2MedCausal` provides methods for estimating high-dimensional total mediation effect in case-control studies using an R-squared based measure.
 This approach accounts for ascertainment bias, weak mediators, and bidirectional effects using a cross-fitted, modified Haseman-Elston regression-based estimation procedure.

 ---